sujin2f/paper/README.md

 [한글 버전](./doc/intro.md)

-A matter as a mixture of mass and electromagnetic, a photon as an mass independent electromagnetic, and a mass as an electromagnetic independent matter
+A matter is a composition of mass and electromagnetic, a photon is mass-independent electromagnetic, and mass is an electromagnetic-independent matter.

 Sujin sujin.2f@gmail.om